DuskEagle/docs/v2.2/topology-patterns.md

 ### More resilient structure

-Three or more nodes are recommended to provide high availability, share the load and spread the capacity.
-Dynamically scaling out the nodes from 3 to 4, 4 to 5, or any other intervals is supported.
-There are no constraints on the server increments.
-Local deployment is a single data center deployment.
-The network latency among the nodes is expected to be the same and about 1ms range.
+Three or more nodes are recommended to provide high availability, share the load, and spread the capacity.
+Dynamically scaling out the nodes from 3 to 4, 4 to 5, or any other intervals is supported, and there are no constraints on the server increments.

 The diagram below depicts each node as a letter (A, B, C, D, E):